YouTube

 THE AIRPORT SPA

-Another issue on this part was that I purposely hadn’t showered as I knew I would be getting on at the airport but would I really want to pay £50 for the privilege of the spa for only 1 hour, damn right!!
+Another issue on this part was that I purposely hadn’t showered as I knew I would be getting on at the airport, but would I really want to pay £50 for the privilege of the spa for only 1 hour, damn right!!

-If there is one thing I cant deal with (if I can help it) then its feeling dirty before travelling.
-But regardless I checked in and went straight up to the spa, passing every already full business lounge on the way.
+If there is one thing I can’t deal with (if I can help it), then it’s feeling dirty before travelling.
+But regardless, I checked in and went straight up to the spa, passing every already full business lounge on the way.

 TIPS….